-Council has implemented an Electronic Document Management System (EDMS) called Trim.
-Prior to amalgamation in September 2016 the former Rockdale and Botany councils had dispensed of all hard copy files, except for development / building / construction applications prior to 2013.
+Council has implemented an Electronic Document Management System (EDMS).
+Prior to amalgamation in September 2016 the former Rockdale and City of Botany Councils had dispensed with all hard copy files, except for development / building / construction applications prior to 2013.

 Accordingly, the EDMS captures information against the following indices but limited to: